 Write one post with your new goals in mind.
 Based on your goals and your topic list, your post can reflect who you are, what you’re planning to do, or you can jump directly into writing about the topic that you have chosen to focus on.

 Next week we will discuss how to increase your readership.
-Please feel free to ask any questions in the comments or by email: firstname.lastname@example.org.
-I’d also love so see your homework, so feel free to share a link.
+Please feel free to ask any questions in the comments.
+I’d also love to see your homework, so feel free to share a link.

 My weekly linkups!
 Please stop by and check out all of the great recipes, workouts, and information that all these awesome bloggers share every week!